koco19/epi3/Data/README.md

-# KoCo19 Epidemiological Analysis
+# Data

-Code for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.
-The study website is http://koco19.de, see there for further information.
+This folder contains the different datasets used for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.

 ## Structure

-The code is located in the following folders:

-* `/Cluster`: Contains the clustering analyses via permutation tests.
+The data are organized as follow:

-* `/Data`: Contains the data on the cohort, the datasets with imputed vaccinaton status for the seroprevalence estimates, the results of the multiple imputation for the non-response and risk factors analyses and some information on the Munich structure for the computation of the sampling weights and the calibration of these weights.
+* `/Imputed_Data`: Contains the datasets with imputed vaccinaton status and serological status for the calculation of the seroprevalence estimates.
+* `/Multiple_Imputation`: Contains the results of the multiple imputation procedure used for the analysis of the non-response mechanism and for the risk factor analysis.
+* `/R1`: Contains data for the cohort and for the Munich population at baseline.
-* `/DescriptiveStatistics`: Contains descriptive statistics on the cohort.
+* `/R2`: Contains data for the Munich population at round 2.
-* `/NonResponse`: Contains the non-response analyses.
+* `/R3`: Contains data for the Munich population at round 3.
-* `/RiskFactors`: Contains the risk factor analyses.
+* `/R4`: Contains data for the Munich population at round 4.
-* `/Seroprevalence`: Contains the analyses to compute the seroprevalence estimates.
+* `/R5`: Contains data for the cohort for all rounds (1 to 5) and for the Munich population at round 5.

-Further:

-* `/Icons`: Contains a few icons used for visualization.

-## Data

-For data protection reasons, the data are not publicly available.

 ## Contact

-For specific questions, please contact the responsibles indicated in the respective sub-modules.
+Ronan Le Gleut, Noemi Castelletti